jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Crowdstrike-Threat-Hunting-Report-2022.md

 the Sky: Hunting for
 Adversaries in the Cloud
-Adversaries continue to adapt to the evolving world of cloud technology and are actively seeking to capitalize on the opportunity it presents to exploit gaps in an organizations defenses.
+Adversaries continue to adapt to the evolving world of cloud technology and are actively seeking to capitalize on the opportunity it presents to exploit gaps in an organization’s defenses.
 While organizations globally look to the cloud to aid with business objectives, such as scalability, adversaries view the cloud as yet another arena to pursue their quest for intellectual property theft, data extortion, ransomware or simple destruction.
 This makes